 During my continuance in the employment of government I was struck with the flagrant abuses committed by the agent, and endeavoured to remedy them, but without effect.
-One instance, among many which I could produce, may ferve as a specimen.
-Government had ordered to be provided all neceffaries (flops, as they are called, included) for 750 persons; however, not being able to muster more than 426, I was ordered to fend the fuperfluous flops, &c. to the king's flores at Portsmouth; but, when I demanded them for that purpose from the agent, it appeared they had never been bought, though paid for by government.
-But that was not all, government were not the only objects of peculation; these poor people suffered infinitely more: their accommodations were most wretched; many of them wanted beds, and many more cloathing and other necessaries.
+One instance among many which I could produce, may serve as a specimen.
+Government had ordered to be provided all necessaries (slops, as they are called, included) for 750 persons; however, not being able to muster more than 426, I was ordered to send the superfluous slops, &c. to the king's stores at Portsnouth's but, when I demanded them for that purpose from the agent, it appeared they had never been bought, though paid for bygovernment.
+But that was not all, government were not the only objects of peculation; these poor people suffered infinitely more; their accommodations were most wretched: many of them wanted beds, and many more clothing and other necessaries.
 For the truth of this, and much more, I do not feek credit from my own affertion.
 I appeal to the testimony of Capt.
-Thompson, of the Nautilus, who convoyed us, to whom I applied in February 1787, for a remedy, when I had remonstrated to the agent in vain, and even brought him to be a witness of the injustice. injustice and oppression I complained of.
-I appeal also to a letter written by these wretched people, so early as the beginning of the preceding January, and published in the Morning Herald, on the sourth of that month, figned by twenty of their chiefs.
+Thompson, of the Nautilus, who convoyed us, to whom I applied in February 1787 for a remedy; when I had remonftrated to the agent in vain, and even brought him to be a witness of the injustice and oppression I had complained of .
+I appeal also to a letter written by these wretched people, so early as the beginning of the preceding Janvary, and published in the Morning Herald, on the fourth of that month, figured by twenty of their chiefs.
+I could not filently fuffer government to be thus cheated, and my countrymen plundered and opprefied, and even left destitute of the necessaries for almost their existence.
+I therefore informed the Commissioners of the Navy of the agent's proceeding; but my dismission was soon after procured by the unjust means of Samuel ^{} He then told the agent before me, he was informed by Mr. Steele, M.P. that the faid expedition had cost 33,000l. and he defired that the things might be had.
+[347] Samuel Hoare, banker in the city; and he moreover, empowered the same agent to receive on board, at the government expence, a number of persons as passengers, contrary to the orders I received.
+By this I suffered a considerable loss in my property: however, the Commissioners were satisfied with my conduct, and wrote to Capt.
+Thompson, expresfing their approbation of it.